 Whistleblowers who are willing to speak up about this fraud have brought many successful lawsuits against unscrupulous contractors.
 And they have received huge money awards for their willingness to come forward.

 Below are just a few examples of big wins in DBE fraud cases.
-If you suspect you have witnessed fraud on the government, we encourage you to contact us for a free, confidential evaluation of your claims.
+If you suspect you have witnessed fraud on the government, we encourage you to contact us for a confidential evaluation of your claims.

 In 2014 a whistleblower was awarded over $2 million out of a $12 million recovery by the government for bringing an FCA lawsuit against McHugh Construction Company in Chicago.
 Management representatives directed by McHugh Construction, a non-DBE, determined the materials to use, negotiated the pricing, often drafted the purchase orders and managed the workforce on federally funded DOT construction projects.
 Yet McHugh Construction has falsely certified that women-owned DBEs would perform such work.